dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/polynomials/7-factor.md

 Until now, we focused on expanding brackets and revealing the polynomials they are representing.
 We can also find the combination of factors that represent a polynomial -- this is called *factorising*.
 In this lesson, we will learn:
   - The definition of factorisation.
-  - How to factorise a polynomial by taking out a common factor.
+  - How to factorise a polynomial by finding the common factor.

 ### Links to Australian Curriculum